chiaraorsini/Statistics-Discrete/README.md

 ## Dependencies

-This module does not requires other modules and libraries.
+This module does not require other modules and libraries.

 ## Copyright and License